shakeer456/shakeer456/README.md

 # 💫 About Me:
-Data Analyst and aspiring Data Scientist with 2+ years of software engineering experience, skilled in Python, SQL,<br>Power BI, and Excel.
-Proficient in exploratory data analysis (EDA), data visualization, and building interactive<br>dashboards that drive business decisions.
-Passionate about transforming complex datasets into actionable insights<br>through scalable, efficient analytical solutions.
+Data Analyst with 3 years of experience in SQL, Python, Power BI, Excel, MySQL, and DAX.
+Skilled in data cleaning, ETL, KPI reporting, business intelligence, and data visualization.
+Built automated dashboards and reporting solutions that reduced report load time by 30%, improving operational efficiency and supporting faster, data-driven business decision-making.
+Proficient in transforming raw data into actionable insights to drive business growth and process improvement.

 ## 🌐 Socials: